tunglinwood/oasis/README.md

 <!-- - Public release of our dataset on Hugging Face (November 05, 2024) -->

+📣 Support OPENAI Embedding model for Twhin-Bert Recommendation System. - 📆 March 25, 2025

-📣 Updated social media links and QR codes in the README!
-Join OASIS & CAMEL on WeChat, X, Reddit, and Discord. - 📆 March 25, 2025
+- Updated social media links and QR codes in the README!
+Join OASIS & CAMEL on WeChat, X, Reddit, and Discord. - 📆 March 24, 2025
 - Add multi-threading support to speed up LLM inference by 13x - 📆 March 4, 2025
 - Slightly refactoring the database to add Quote Action and modify Repost Action - 📆 January 13, 2025
 - Added the demo video and oasis's star history in the README - 📆 January 5, 2025